Robin Hood and the Golden Arrow

 Illustrated By: Stella Wei

-After all, HE was the King of England - shouldn't he hunt his own royal deer whenever he wanted?
+After all, he was the King of England - shouldn't he hunt his own royal deer whenever he wanted?

 On the day of the contest, ten expert bowmen lined up.
 The sheriff knew all of them except one stranger with an eye patch.
-The target was so far away from where the archers lined up that it was almost impossible to see its black and red circles.
+The target was so far away from where the archers lined up that it was almost impossible for them to see its black and red circles.
 One by one each young man shot his best arrow.
 Most missed.
 Some landed on the target but none came close to the center.

 The Sheriff turned to one of his guards.
 “Do you see Robin Hood?
 Where is he?”